EDS-Bioinformatics-Laboratory/ansible/README.md

 # Ansible

+Repository for installation of frequently used software on empty virtual machines.

+Developed by:

-Barbera van Schaik, public repo for installation scripts virtual machines
+* Barbera van Schaik, b.d.vanschaik@amsterdamumc.nl
+* ...

+## Requirements

+The Ansible script assumes a virtual machine running Ubuntu.
+It might also work on Debian.

 ## Manual steps